· FODMAP Diet Guide · guides · 8 min read

 - Brussels sprouts

-Why: Contain sulfur compounds that can increase gas, even though they’re low FODMAP in small amounts.
+These contain sulfur compounds that increase gas, even though they’re low FODMAP in small amounts.

 High-Fiber Foods: